 Another extract from my attempts to journal how I was feeling.
 In my mind there are thousands of objects, things we would call memories.
 The people I talk about are the thoughts that assail me.
 Whatever I’m thinking of, thoughts spark off it and get louder and louder and more and more crowded.
-It’s difficult to quieten them.
+It’s difficult to quieten them, which can prove problematic.
 Pressed into the crowd of thoughts as I am, it often makes it hard for me to get out of my head and enjoy what I’m doing at the time.

 From chatting with others who go through similar experiences, it seems to be a recurring problem.
 So overwhelmed by thoughts, it’s hard to find enjoyment in things because you’re constantly worrying or doubting or fearful.
 Those thoughts sap that enjoyment and, consequently, leech the desire to do anything.
 It plays a big part in why I ended up isolating myself, working hand-in-hand with the choices I mention in Aspects of Choice.